 People stick around on a webpage for approximately two more minutes when there is a video present than when there is just text to read.
 Crazy Egg also states that these consumers are also 64% more likely to make a purchase.

-So if you’re not on the video train yet, it’s about time you get started.
+If you’re not on the video train yet, it’s about time you get started.
 If you’re looking for ways to get those wheels in motion, you’ve come to the right place.
 Here are some video ideas to help you get started with your video content strategy.